The workplace is home to many interesting experiences.

 Out of all the stories Evan has told from his time as a server, we’d have to say our favourite would be the time a customer tipped him with a condom.
 However, we’re still upset over the fact that servers in New Jersey make so little – how on earth are they expected to live on such a small wage?!

-Louise Pentland‘s been on YouTube for quite a while, but did you know she worked quite a few jobs before making vlogging her full-time career?
-One look at her My Career BEFORE YouTube will tell you all you need to know.
-We might run out of breath listing them all, but here we go: babysitting, for which she was inspired by The Babysitters Club (weren’t we all?); the refrigerated section at Morrisons; the till at her local chemist; as a Subway sandwich artist (we’re jealous of all the free sandwiches); catering, where she served Art Attack‘s Neil Buchanan (so jelly!); at a recruitment agency with no computers, which would be our literal nightmare; as an admin at a police station; a pensions company; an Avon lady, a position she loved; as a receptionist at a construction company; and as a personal assistant.
+Louise Pentland has been on YouTube for a long while, but did you know she worked quite a few jobs before making vlogging her full-time career?
+One look at her My Career BEFORE YouTube video will tell you all you need to know.
+We might run out of breath listing all the places she worked, but here we go: babysitting, for which she was inspired by The Babysitters Club (weren’t we all?); the refrigerated section at Morrisons; the till at her local chemist; at Subway as a sandwich artist (we’re jealous of all the free sandwiches); in catering, where she served Art Attack‘s Neil Buchanan (so jelly!); at a recruitment agency with no computers, which would be our literal nightmare; at a police station as an admin; at a pensions company; as an Avon lady, a position she loved; at a construction company as a receptionist; and as a personal assistant.

-Louise, we admire your work ethic, and we’re sure you have tons of hilarious stories to tell from your time with each of these companies.
-An idea for new story-time videos, perhaps?
+Louise, we admire your work ethic, and we’re sure you have tons of hilarious stories to tell from your time at each of these jobs.
+An idea for new storytime videos, perhaps?

 Did you know Mark Ferris used to be an extra in the entertainment industry?

-Whilst waitressing, Emma was working on her music at the side.
-Ever since leaving the job to focus her time on YouTube, she’s been able to put more work into her music and the results have been tenfold.
+Whilst waitressing, Emma was working on her music on the side.
+Ever since leaving the job to focus her time on YouTube, she’s been able to put more work into her music and the results have been incredible.
 Have you heard Magnetised?
 It’s a damn good EP.

 If we ever need a roof thatched, we’ll be sure to give you a call, Joe!